-Australia has a huge number of gravel roads.
+Australia has a huge number of gravel or dirt roads.
 Some are in better condition than many of our bitumen ones, and others will rattle your teeth until you can’t wait to see bitumen.

 However, anyone can drive on public gravels roads that they want, without the faintest idea of what they should be doing, and that is a problem.